mntcloud/mntcloud/README.md

-My projects graveyard and not yet sold to Google
+My projects graveyard and haven't been sold to Google yet